Chichen Itza: 5 things to know about visiting this world wonder

 Since 1988, the archaeological site is listed as a UNESCO heritage siteIt has a unique architecture, cultural and historical importance, as explained above in relation to the origin of this place, which allows a better understanding of the history of the Yucatán.

 This event also contributed to the increase in its reputation among visitors from all over the world.
-A very positive economic impact for the Yucatánand for the Mexico in general.
+A very positive economic impact for the Yucatánand for Mexico in general.

 Nevertheless, efforts are still underway to ensure that this increase in tourism is sustainable.
 Responsible practices are put in place to minimise negative impacts on the environment of the site and its local communities, and to preserve as much of this cultural heritage as possible.